tanay-n/IBM_Python_Coursera_Capstone/Capstone_Report.md

 ## Results
 On the initial run with the eps set to 0.5, the number of clusters formed were more or less the same with each city having 1 cluster (labelled "0"), but unlike New York City, Toronto and San Francisco have a few neighborhoods that are considered to be noise and not part of a cluster (labelled "-1").

-From the compiled results, the count of the types of venue categories and the names of the neighborhoods that were not clustered at the end of each run :
+From the compiled results, the count of the types of venue categories and the names of the neighborhoods that were not clustered at the end of each run : <br>
-Toronto <br>
+##### Toronto <br>
 5 Pizza place/Restaurant/Deli / Bodega/Sandwich Place <br>
 3 Café/Coffee shop/Bakery/Donut shop <br>
 1 pub <br>